qanh3007hcmut/ML_11a1c7/README.md

    - Confusion matrix visualization
    - Cross-validation reporting

-## Performance Monitoring

-The pipeline includes a timer utility that logs execution time for training and prediction tasks, helping to monitor model efficiency.

 ## Additional Notes
 - Models are serialized using joblib for efficient storage and loading
 - The system includes cross-validation to ensure model robustness
 - Confusion matrices help visualize classification performance